Orthodox Ohrid Archbishopric: Creation

 Some Macedonian bishops sought to reconcile their differences with the Serbian Orthodox Church (SOC) and negotiated regarding the status of the Macedonian Orthodox Church (MOC), which had separated from SOC since its self-declared autocephaly in 1967.
 These negotiations led to an agreement that was signed in Niš in May 2002 - the Niš Agreement.
 Three bishops of both delegations signed the agreement.
 It was supposed to grant MOC autonomous status.
 The signing of the document caused an uproar in Macedonia (now North Macedonia).
 The Macedonian bishops attempted to defend it for a short time.
 It was soon rejected by the Synod of MOC.
 The Serbian patriarch Pavle invited all MOC's bishops, clergy, monastics and faithful people to enter into liturgical and canonical unity with the Serbian Orthodox Church.
 Jovan Vraniškovski and all priests of Veles agreed to respond to this call, and all signed a document of agreement.
 Vraniškovski was the only metropolitan to accept the invitation.

 On 23 September 2002, Metropolitan Jovan was appointed Exarch of all the territories of the Ohrid Archdiocese by the Assembly of the Serbian Orthodox Church.
 On 25 December 2003, he was elected Chairman of the Holy Synod of Bishops of the Orthodox Ohrid Archbishopric, after it had been constituted.
 On 24 May 2005, he was confirmed by the Serbian Patriarch as Archbishop of Ohrid and Metropolitan of Skopje in accordance with the Niš Agreement.
 On the same day, there was an announcement of the Patriarchal and the Assembly's tomos for autonomy of the Ohrid Archbishopric, with Archbishop Jovan as the Chairman of the Holy Synod of Bishops.
 Its seat was in the village of Nižepole and it had the purpose of administering the dioceses of the Serbian Orthodox Church in North Macedonia.
 As it had internal autonomy as the canonical branch of the Serbian Orthodox Church, it could also rely on the support of all canonical Orthodox churches.
 The Archbishopric claimed inheritance from the Archbishopric of Ohrid, established in 1019 by Byzantine Emperor Basil II and abolished in 1767 by the Ottomans.

+It considered itself the true "Macedonian Orthodox Church", in opposition to the MOC, whom it labelled "schismatics":

+So You, being a limb of the Government, which means the Government of the Republic of Macedonia, stand behind seven unrecognized bishops and protect their interests.
+These are not the interests of the MOC, because the real Macedonian Orthodox Church is the Orthodox Ohrid Archbishopric.
+This is the legitimate Church, recognized by all other Churches in the world, so whoever wants to be orthodox is welcome, the doors are open, and whoever wants to be schismatic let him be with the schismatic Synod.
+The Orthodox Ohrid Archbishopric doesn’t mind the state having in its register the schismatics, just as it has in its list the various sects, but it does mind if the state apparatus prohibits its spiritual and pastoral functioning on the territory of the R. Macedonia.